aahill50/webpack-unused-files-plugin/README.md

 ## Script Usage

-Once the plugin has been added to your webpack config and the webpack process has been run, the 2 lists of files mentioned above should have been generated (webpack-unused-files-plugin-dependencies.json & webpack-unused-files-plugin-globbed-files.json).
+Once the plugin has been added to your webpack config and the webpack process has been run, the lists of files mentioned above should have been generated: webpack-unused-files-plugin-dependencies-\*.json (one for each entry) and webpack-unused-files-plugin-globbed-files.json.
 Now you can run the rmUnusedFiles script, which will calculate the unused files and prompt you for each file to be deleted.
-At any point you can choose to delete the rest of the files or skip all remaining files
+At any point you can choose to delete the rest of the files or skip all remaining files.
+Once this step has been run, even if you choose not to delete any files, another json file will be generated that contains all of the files that were determined to be unused (wp-unused-files-plugin-unused-files.json)

 ```sh
 # Using yarn